-Think about the shades and colors that are found in the natural world and you'll realise that Nature doesn't get it wrong when it comes to blending hues.
+Think about the shades and colors that are found in the natural world and you'll realize that Nature doesn't get it wrong when it comes to blending hues.

 At this gorgeous beach wedding shown above, the groom and groomsmen are in cream and the bridesmaids in a rich brown - and set against that beautiful blue sky with the greenery waving in the summer breeze, the photograph taken by the talented Gia Canali makes you almost taste the salt in the air and feel the sand between your toes.
 Even the celebrants are working the colors.

 The groom and the groomsmen are perfectly dressed for the beach in their neutral suits, color merging the two sides.
-(Check Dessy's similar men's classic summer suits in neutral here.)
+(Check Dessy's similar men's classic summer suits.)

 If you're having a beach wedding, remember to choose dresses for your girls that won't float up too much (because you don't really want any of your girls having a Marilyn Monroe moment at your wedding ceremony, do you).

 All the ones we've picked out here by Dessy are suitably airy - but won't fly up in the breeze!
 You're looking for a breezy, fluttery effect but with some structure.

 Left Alfred Sung Style D538, right After Six Bridesmaid style 1505